 Worimi Conservation Lands

-You can explore ancient sites and learn about indigenous culture and traditional foods with Sand Dunes Adventures, a quad bike cultural tour owned and operated by the Worimi Local Aboriginal Land Council.
+You can explore ancient sites and learn about indigenous history and traditional foods with Sand Dune Adventures, a quad bike cultural tour owned and operated by the Worimi Local Aboriginal Land Council.
 You’ll be given instructions on how to ride your quad bike before the adventure.

-Beach and dune driving in your own 4WD is popular way to enjoy the area at your own pace.
+Beach and dune driving in your own 4WD is a popular way to enjoy the area at your own pace.
 You’ll need to buy a special beach permit before steering your way onto the sandy stretch at either Lavis Lane in the south or Gan Gan Road in the north.
-Bring a fishing rod - the beach fishing is excellent.